okfn-brasil/ISSN-L-Resolver/README.md

 but only a half (9Mb) is about "ISSN to ISSN-L" table, and as integers, you can use less space.

 The resolver solution also offer PL/pgSQL funcions to format and to validate ISSNs.

+## Abstract ##

+The PHP script converts the (updated) "ISSN to ISSN-L" TXT table, into a SQL table of integers (ISSN numbers without the *check digit*).
+The `lib.sql` offers a resolver and all king of util convertion and ISSN handling, inclung *check digit* reconstruction.

 ## Instructions ##